alphagov/govuk-user-journey-analysis-tools/docs/user_guide/user-guide-spider-diagram-tool.md

 1. Download the `GDS - Spider Diagram Creator` notebook from GitHub
    - Go to [https://github.com/alphagov/govuk-user-journey-analysis-tools][repository], select `Code`, and `Download Zip`
    - Unzip the `govuk-user-journey-analysis-tools` folder and go to `notebooks`
-   - Save `Spider-diagram-tool` notebook to your Google Drive account
+   - Save `spider-diagram-tool` notebook to your Google Drive account

      ![GitHub code button](images/github-code-button.png)

-2. Open up the `Spider-diagram-tool` notebook in Google Colab
+2. Open up the `spider-diagram-tool` notebook in Google Colab
    - Go to <https://colab.research.google.com/>
    - Navigate to Google Drive and open the notebook
    - You may need to 'connect' the notebook to be associated with Google Colab the first time you open a Jupyter